darrylwest/go-unique/README.md

 ## To Do

 * added http interface
-* create docker containers for tcp and http services
+* create docker container http services
 * implement mongodb ObjectId from mongo spec
 * implement a DOI struct with id, dateCreated, lastUpdated, and version